sivasankariit/iTerm2-restore/README.md

 1. Run make.
 2. Copy the .iTermServers file to your home directory.
-3. Edit the .iTermServers file to specify the moshserver to connect to and provide the names or IP addresses of servers to connect to.
+3. Edit the .iTermServers file to specify the moshserver to connect to and provide names or IP addresses of servers to connect to.
-4. Move iTermRestore.app to any location (eg. Desktop)
+4. Move iTermRestore.app to any location (eg. Desktop).
+5. Make sure you have SSH key based access to the moshserver without having to enter the password each time.
-5. Run the application by double clicking iTermRestore.app
+6. Run the application by double clicking iTermRestore.app.